mc-carlessi/mysql-enterprise-backup/mysql-shell-dump_and_load/mysql-shell-dump_and_load.md

 # MySQL Logical Backup

 ## Introduction
-The mysqldump client utility performs logical backups, producing a set of SQL statements that can be executed to reproduce the original database object definitions and table data.

 MySQL Shell is an advanced client and code editor for MySQL.
 In addition to the provided SQL functionality, similar to mysql, MySQL Shell provides scripting capabilities for JavaScript and Python and includes APIs for working with MySQL.

+MySQL Shell's includes
+- instance dump utility util.dumpInstance(), to export the full instance content
+- schema dump utility util.dumpSchemas(), to export all schemas or a selected schema
+- table dump utility util.dumpTables(), to export a selection of tables or views from a schema

+MySQL Shell's dump loading utility util.loadDump() supports the import into a MySQL Server instance of schemas or tables dumped using MySQL Shell's dump utilities.
+The dump loading utility provides data streaming from remote storage, parallel loading of tables or table chunks, progress state tracking, resume and reset capability, and the option of concurrent loading while the dump is still taking place.

-In this lab you will see how mysqldump and Mysql Shell dump & load, and compare both.
+In this lab you will see how Mysql Shell dump & load works, and compare performances with mysqldump.

 Estimated Lab Time: 15 minutes

 ### Objectives
 In this lab, you will:
-* explore mysqldump
+* Introduction to MySQL Shell
+* execute a backup with MySQL Shell dump utility
-* explore MySQL Shell dump&load
+* execute a schema restore with MySQL Shell load utility
+* execute similar commands with mysqldump and compare results

 > **Note:**
  * Server: mysql1

-## Task 1: mysqldump
+## Task 1: MySQL Shell overview

 If not already connected to app-srv and mysql1 then do the following
 - a.
 Connect with your SSH client using the public IP and the provided ssh Example of connections from Linux, MAC, Windows Powershell